zoxpx/pxdocs/content/reference/CLI/updating-volumes.md

 Update Volume Replication: Replication update started successfully for volume clitest
 ```

-Here is the output of the volume inspect command after the replication factor has been reduced to 1
+Once the replication factor has been reduced to 1, the output of the `volume inspect` command would look something like this:

 ```text
 pxctl volume inspect clitest